To: Town Board Members

 Please take time to read this week’s Friday Memo- -a general recap of the week and upcoming news.
 As always, should you like more information, I ask that you call the office, e-mail or stop in.
 Thanks for your continued support.

-- Road construction work is planned to begin on Monday.
+- Road construction work has begun.
 The planned work is described as follows: Amos Rd. (approx. 500’) near Elkhorn City Limits will be patched and overlayed, Bailey Rd.
 (CTH F South to Theatre Rd.) will be pulverized and overlayed with culvert replacement, Dam Rd.
 (City of Delavan Limits to Town of Sugar Creek – 2 miles) will be pulverized and overlayed with culvert replacement, and Industrial Ct.
 (Mound Rd. to North End) will be milled and graded with pavement replacement.
 Mound Road will also be improved cooperatively with the City of Delavan with planning details and bid results yet to come.
-Right now, Dam Road is expected to be closed beginning shortly after the 4th of July through the end of September and Bailey Rd. will be closed sometime near mid-August through mid-September.
+Right now, Dam Road is expected to be closed beginning early July through the end of September and Bailey Rd. will also be closed close to the same time period.

 - Property owners along TK Lane (private road) are strongly considering options & costs to make the conversion from private to a public road.
 We will need to determine a cost estimate of a minimum public road standard and legal costs for an eminent domain action as 6/8 property owners are supportive of the transfer.
 The private road owners (6/8) would be responsible for all costs.
-This will be discussed again at the July 5 Public Works Committee.
+The minimum standard option was recommended from this week’s Public Works Committee and Dan Fahey, who was present, confirmed their agreement to paying the 43K estimated cost.
+You will be voting on the resolution initiating this process at next Tuesday’s Board Meeting.

 - All Assessed Values for the Town are available online at accurateassessor.com.